Frequently Asked Questions

 First, a bit of humor.

-- Anacode CS encoding divides input data writes into independent blocks of a few MB.
+- Anacode encoding divides input data writes into independent blocks of a few MB.
 As expected, since Anacode’s blocks are significantly larger than gzip’s blocks, Anacode compression ratios are significantly better (more) than gzip compression ratios.
 Because Anacode doesn’t use a sliding window like gzip, Anacode compressed data can be access randomly, with Byte accuracy.
 Just like

 fseek( )supports.
 Also see #8 below.